-During this first phase, parents may be shocked by the n ews of their child's hearing loss and feel ove rwhelmed by the task before them.
+During this first phase, parents may be shocked by the news of their child's hearing loss and feel overwhelmed by the task before them.
 Professionals must use caution in supplying parents with an appropriate amount of information during Phase I, as parents need time to absorb the news and react emotionally.
 If too much technical information is given early on, parents may be unable to process it.

 If the audiologist is uncomfortable dealing with parents' feelings, it may be tempting (but inadvisable) to use a "technical jargon" approach, as described by Hersch and Amon.
-Conversely, if the audiologist provides the diagnosis without enough accompanying information (what Hersch and Amon call the "hit and run approach"), parents may feel lost and powe r-less to effect change.
+Conversely, if the audiologist provides the diagnosis without enough accompanying information (what Hersch and Amon call the "hit and run approach"), parthe initial stages after diagnosis because there was nothing they could do.

-Some parents have reported that it was the sitting and waiting for upcoming appointments (further audiologic testing, hearing aid evaluation, visits to therapists, etc.) that they found most depressing in the initial stages after diagnosis because there was nothing they could do.
 As one mother said later, "I felt so helpless after they told me my child was hard of hearing.
 I wish I had had just a few things to do at home so that I felt we were taking some kind of action."
 It is critical, therefore, to give parents enough to do that they feel empowered to have a positive effect on their child's communication.
 Audiologists should not simply tell parents that a speech pathologist or teacher will eventually give them communication suggestions, since it could be weeks or even months before therapy services begin.